-Mr. Anderson is ranked in the first tier for tax in Chambers UK 2013, being described by clients as “innovative and commercial” and “delivering high-quality advice.”
-Mr. Anderson also is recognised by The Legal 500 as one of the world’s leading 250 international tax advisers, as well as a “Leading Individual” amongst the top 40 UK corporate tax advisers for 2012, stating he has “the ability to think through complex client-specific issues.”
-Mr. Anderson is also listed in Chambers Global (in which Skadden is ranked Tier 1 for Global-wide Tax), Chambers Europe, Legal Experts, PLC Cross-border Tax on Transactions Handbook, World Tax and Tax Directors Handbook, and as a leading individual in Lawdragon Insights: Private Funds.
+Mr. Anderson is ranked in the first tier for tax in Chambers UK 2014, being described by clients as “innovative and commercial” and “delivering high-quality advice.”
+He also is recognised by The Legal 500 as one of the world’s leading 250 international tax advisers, as well as a leading individual amongst the top 40 UK corporate tax advisers for 2012, stating he has “the ability to think through complex client-specific issues.”
+Mr. Anderson also is listed in Chambers Global (in which Skadden is ranked Tier 1 for Global-wide Tax), Chambers Europe, Legal Experts, PLC Cross-border Tax on Transactions Handbook, World Tax, Tax Directors Handbook, and as a leading individual in Lawdragon Insights: Private Funds.

 His transaction highlights include:

 - BlackRock, Inc. in connection with its acquisition of MGPA, an independently managed private equity real estate investment advisory company in Asia-Pacific and Europe.
 This transaction was named “Global Deal of the Year” for 2013 by PERE Magazine;

 - advising the founding principals of Trailstone LLC in their departure from Deutsche Bank AG and in the formation and capitalization of a global energy and commodities investment and trading platform;